 (ii) One representative of the Council of Commonwealth Student Governments

-(iii) Whenever comparable units are added to the University or created through reorganization, each new unit shall elect one student senator.
+(iii) One representative of the Graduate and Professional Student Association.
+Whenever comparable units are added to the University or created through reorganization, each new unit shall elect one student senator.
 The term of a student senator shall be one year.

 (d) The retired faculty of the University shall be represented by two elected retired faculty senators.